katrinabrock/bookdown-heavy-testing/README.md

 ## Note about locally switching branches
 If you are switching between branches of `bookdown-heavy-tesing` that where the submodules are pointing to different places, in addition to `git checkout`, you will need to run `git submodule update` when changing branches.
 This will get you back to the version of the

+# Adding a book

+1. Add the book as a submodule in the format `in-bookname`.
+2. Add the book to `books-to-test.yml` in the format `bookname: path/to/book`.
+3. Add any Linux dependencies to the dockerfile.
+4. Add any R dependencies to env-base (e.g. `renv::record(YOUR_R_PKG, project='env-base'))`).
+5. Add known non-deterministic sections to exceptions.
+The easiest way to do this is to first run [run_test.R].
+(You can edit [books-to-test.yml] to include only the new book to speed things up).
+Then, source `parse-diff.R`, then `write_diffs(dir_diff('out-main/', 'out-test/', 'newexceptions.yml'))`.
+Examine the generated files: `results.txt`, `full_results.txt`, and `newexceptions.yml` to make sure they represent changes you would expect to see from run to run.
+If everything looks good, add the contents of `new_exceptions.yml` to `exceptions.yml`.